 Paris Catacombs

-This underground cemetery is a unique attraction that is both eerie and fascinating for kids.
-They can see the bones of over six million Parisians and learn about the history of the city.
-We’re a little too creeped out to do it, but other families swear it’s really cool!
+This underground cemetery is a unique, eerie and fascinating attraction for kids.
+They can see the bones of over six million Parisians and learn about the city’s history.
+We’re too creeped out to do it, but other families swear it’s really cool!
 Check the latest rates and availability.

 Arc de Triomphe

-We really like going up to the top of the Arc de Triomphe because it has a cool view of the Champs-Elysees and the Eiffel Tower.
+We really like going up to the top of the Arc de Triomphe because it has an incredible view of the Champs-Elysees and the Eiffel Tower.

-Plus there are some exhibits inside that explain why it’s such an iconic Paris attraction.
+Plus, some exhibits inside explain why it’s such an iconic Paris attraction.
 Check the latest rates and availability.

 Notre Dame Cathedral